1hew/ComfyUI-1hewNodes/web/docs/TextPrefixSuffix/en.md

-# Text Format
+# Text Prefix Suffix

-**Node Function:** The `Text Format` node is used to format any input data into text strings with customizable prefix, suffix, and separator, supporting wildcard input types for flexible text processing and formatting.
+**Node Function:** The `Text Prefix Suffix` node is used to format any input data into text strings with customizable prefix, suffix, and separator, supporting wildcard input types for flexible text processing and formatting.

 ## Inputs